 This can lead to serious difficulties with education, employment, and personal relationships.

 A severe traumatic brain injury is the most serious form of brain injury.
 It may be accompanied by an extended coma or amnesia.
 Severe TBI results in serious alterations to brain function, motor function, sensory function, and emotional states.

 Individuals with a severe TBI are most likely to experience profound, lasting changes to:

 An individual with a severe TBI may remain in a coma for the rest of their life.
-If they do regain consciousness, they’re often unable to work or live independently.
-In-home care or a residential facility are often necessary to adequately care for an individual with a severe TBI.
+If they do regain consciousness, they are often unable to work or live independently.
+In-home care or a residential facility is often necessary to adequately care for an individual with a severe TBI.